‘Vanderpump Rules’ Star Lala Kent Fires Back At Stassi Schroeder Amid ‘Married Boyfriend’ Accusations

 “When new [people are] cast on an existing TV show it’s [because] the network thinks the show needed it.
 I didn’t coattail off s**t.
 I helped,” she wrote on January 28, adding the hash tag, “You’re welcome.”

-In her statement to her fans and followers on Twitter, Schroeder told fans that she and her cast mates, including Katie Maloney, Jax Taylor, Kristen Doute and Scheana Marie, have been working for 5 years on Vanderpump Rules and noted that they have poured their hearts out for the series.
+In her statement to her fans and followers on Twitter, Schroeder told fans that she and her cast mates, including Katie Maloney, Jax Taylor, Kristen Doute and Scheana Marie, have been working for five years on Vanderpump Rules and noted that they have poured their hearts out for the series.
 Meanwhile, Schroeder claimed, Kent has hid the majority of her life from the cameras.

 .@lala_kent #PumpRules – about those married man rumors and is she coming back on for the renunion @Bravotv https://t.co/qaB5e4kvur pic.twitter.com/vyFqsGn4ZI